-While slanted or sloped roofs allow water to drain automatically, flat roofs must incorporate a built-in drainage system to remove moisture and debris that accumulates from the surrounding environment.
-Poor drainage can lead to pooled water that will eventually cause leaks or other structural damage.
+While slanted or sloped roofs allow water to drain automatically, flat commercial and industrial roofs must incorporate a built-in drainage system to remove moisture and debris that accumulates from the surrounding environment.
+Poor drainage can lead to pooled water that will eventually cause leaks or other structural damage leading to potentially costly commercial roof repairs or replacement.

 There are three main drainage solutions available for flat roofs, and your commercial roofing professional can help you weigh the benefits of each to help make the best decision.
 It is important to consider durability, cost and maintenance.
 Let’s take a look at the three drainage options for flat roofs.